Michael Bishop The Cooler Real Estate Agent

 104. Typically no. They will not move things due to the possible damage that may occur to anything if moved.
 Sellers should have these areas cleared prior to the inspection

-105. What are Pre-Paid expenses in a home purchase 105.
-Pre-paids are different items a buyer pays for in advance: "pre-paid."
-Varies but common ones are: Home insurance.
-The insurance against fire, weather and damages that can occur.
-The lender wants this to assure the property can be repaired if these circumstances come up.
-When you close you will pre-pay the interest on the mortgage balance for the remaining days of the month.
-So if you close on the 15th and the month has 30 days, you will pay the interesxt due for the 15 days till the end of that month.
+So if you close on the 15th and the month has 30 days, you will pay the interest due for the 15 days till the end of that month.
 If yoiu had the home inspected, this is another item you pay for before owning the property, so that's n out of pocket expense as well.
 There can be others but make sure you ask the lender to tell you what to expect - up front.

 106. Will a home inspection typically look in the attic?

-106. Yes, in most cases.
-Some homes do not have an access panel so it's not possible.
-When there is access the home inspector will typically attempt to get access.
-Some homes do not have a clear path to get access and inspectors will not move items to gain access.
 I strongly encourage buyers to see or view the attic whenever possible.Keep in mind as an unfinished space - you will often see signs of prior water or other damage in an attic.
 But this is very common and not a sign that there are any current problems.
 Example a home built in 1920 has likey had several new roofs installed.
 It is possible it was leaking in 1945 before being replaced , as an example.
 The water stains reamain even decades later.
 You do want to see if there are signs of current or recent problems.

 107. Will a home inspection typically look at the roof?

 107. Yes.
 Some inspectors will bring a ladder and depending weather, traverse the roof.
 Others may bring a drone to get over top and inspect the roof.
 In some cases it is easy to determine the roof is old and not in good condition.
 On these there are often missing shingles; broken shingles; cupped shingle, up or downward; vents, chimney stacks, vent stacks, plumbing stacks, step flashing, valleys, gutters and other assorted items effecting the roof and condition.
 New, or newer roof typically show little signs of granular loss.
 This is the rocky, sandy materials on the shingles.
-Walking on the roof can sometimes detct when when the joists underneath may be weakened.
+Walking on the roof can sometimes detect when when the joists underneath may be weakened.

 108. Will a home inspection typically look at the main electrical panel?

-108. Yes.
-They typically also remove the cover and look at how the wires are pulled into the panel.
-Some have infa-red scopes which will indicate if there are any overheating possibilities.
-They will look for brand of panel; there are a few where the manufacturer is no longer in business, which can be a problem when seeking parts.
-They check for double taps - meaning two wires are coming into one breaker that was designed for one wire.
 They look for a grounding bar, and whether the wiring meets current code standards.
 The brand of the panel and the brand of the breakers will typically be noted.
 They will determine if the panel is in a good, safe location: no water or drain lines should traverse the panel location.
 They should note the size AMPs of the panel and if the main line set coming in matches up with the panel.
 Example there may be a 100AMP line coming into the house but the panel is 200 AMPs.
 Not a problem but there are still just 100 AMPs coming into the property.

 109. Will a home inspection typically look at the furnace and air condition or heat pump?

-109. Yes.
-They should look at all major mechanical appliances.
-List their manufacturer.
-When it was built and observe how well they are functioning.
-The time of the year and weather effects the use of the furnace and air conditioning at different points of the year.
 These are often referred to as HVAC.
 Heating, Ventilation, Air Conditioning.
 Were they clean or dirty.
 Serviced and maintained.
 Does the furnace generate the expected volume of heat, with a temperature difference expected.
 Does the AC or heat pump work and produce the desired lower temperature air.
 In some cases there is no brand visible but generally the manufacturer can be determined by a serial # or model number

 110. Will a home inspection typically look at kitchen appliances like refrigerator, range, dishwasher, microwave, rangehood?